TykTechnologies/tyk-charts/components/tyk-dev-portal/README.md

 ### Database Settings
 Portal uses database to store metadata related to the portal, such as API products, plans, developers, applications, and more.
-Please refer to this page for more details.
+Please refer to [Database connection settings](https://tyk.io/docs/product-stack/tyk-enterprise-developer-portal/deploy/configuration/#database-connection-settings) for more details.

 Helm chart provides following configuration options for database connection: